MohammadAnas5/Handling-Missing-Value/README.md

 # Handling-Missing-Value
+There are multiple ways of handling missing data and this varies case by case.
+There is no universal best way in dealing with the missing data.
+Use your best judgement and explore different options to determine which method is best for your data set.

 1. Drop rows or columns that have a missing value - df.dropna()
 2. Drop rows or columns, on the basis a missing value frequency - df.dropna(how='all')
 3. Drop rows or columns based on a threshold value -- For instance, “thresh=4” means that the rows that have at least 4 non-missing values will be kept.
 The other ones will be dropped. - df.dropna(thresh=4)